MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 After running the enrichment process, go to **My enrichments** to review the enrichment results.
 You will see the total number of enriched customers and a high-level overview of the enrichment results, including the number of emails and meetings processed, the number of days for which data has been aggregated (if data is still downloading you may get a longer data window by running the enrichment again at a later time), and more.

-You will also see a chart of the number of enriched customers over time as well as a preview of the enrichment data.
+You will also see a chart of the number of enriched customers over time and a preview of the enrichment data.

 :::image type="content" source="media/enrichment-office-results-overview.png" alt-text="Preview of results after running the enrichment process.":::

 All data is aggregated up to the account level.
 An engagement score, which ranges from 0 to 100, with 100 being the highest engagement, is calculated for every account.
 The engagement score provides a composite measure of the account engagement across emails and meetings relative to your other accounts.
-The following is a list of the aggregated data that is being provided by the Account engagement enrichment:
+The following list contains the aggregated data that the account engagement enrichment provides: